Notebooks supports a set of so called URL schemes, which basically are URLs that allow other apps to communicate with Notebooks.

 notebooks://addnote/note%20body&title=Title%20of%20document&parent=path/to/parent notebooks://addnote/note%20body&title=title%20of%20document notebooks://addnote/note%20body

-This scheme adds a new document to Notebooks’ top level.
-When used without title, Notebooks assigns the “first line” of the body as the title. – This is a convenient option for other apps to send a document directly to Notebooks.
+When a parent parameter is given, Notebooks adds a new document to the given parent book.
+Without parent, this scheme adds a new document to Notebooks’ top level.
+When used without title, Notebooks uses the “first line” of the body as title. – This is a convenient option for other apps to send a document directly to Notebooks.

 Append text to an existing document